C-SED Lab FAQ

 If I completed my training in a previous academic year, do I need to get trained again?

 If you completed the in-person lab training in a previous semester or academic year, you do not need to repeat it.
-We do, however, ask that you go through the online safety content and quiz again and sign a new access agreement.
+We do, however, ask that you re-read the online safety content, take the quiz again and sign a new access agreement.
+You will need to follow these steps in order to receive the new door code for a new academic year.

 Do I have to be on a project team to be able to use the C-SED lab?